 A sustainable internship is published like any other internship subject through the EPFL internship portal.

 Registration for the “sustainable” label requires the company to choose one or more categories of sustainability criteria and to draw up an explanation of their choice.

 EPFL has been working for several years for greater sustainability on its campus.
-Its ambitious strategy is based on the drafting of a Climate 2030 action plan, the CO2 neutrality of the campus by 2020, and the implementation of the United Nations’ Sustainable Development Goals (SDG) within the framework of the Swiss Confederation’s Agenda 2030.
+Its ambitious strategy is based on the drafting of a Climate 2030 action plan and the implementation of the United Nations’ Sustainable Development Goals (SDG) within the framework of the Swiss Confederation’s Agenda 2030.

-EPFL also supports exemplary projects such as a platform for the creation of sustainability projects for students (2018-2020), the adaptation of the campus’ outdoor facilities to climate change (energy, well-being and biodiversity), and the enhancement of the agricultural heritage (Bassenges) in a participative agro-ecological approach.
+EPFL also supports exemplary projects such as a platform for the creation of sustainability projects for students, the adaptation of the campus’ outdoor facilities to climate change (energy, well-being and biodiversity), and the enhancement of the agricultural heritage (Bassenges) in a participative agro-ecological approach.